-Go beyond the iconic destinations and explore the many spectacular coastal journeys that also make up Australia's repertoire of aquatic experiences.
+Find out international actor and Tourism Australia’s global ambassador Chris Hemsworth’s five favourite beaches in Australia, go beyond the iconic destinations and explore the many spectacular coastal journeys that also make up Australia's repertoire of aquatic experiences.

 Sail through the Whitsundays or hike the pristine coastline of Victoria's Wilsons Promontory.
 Drive from Sydney to Cairns along the breathtaking Pacific Coast Touring Route.
 In Western Australia, the South West Beaches and Goldfields Drive travels through Margaret River to the beach-blessed southern coast.

 Take a look at what's happening across Australia right now.